yiming168/COMP4537Learn/LLMSetup/change_model_macmini.md

   -H "Content-Type: application/json" \
   -d '{"model":"mistral:7b-instruct","prompt":"Say hi in one sentence."}'
 ```
-You should get a valid JSON response.
+Should get a valid JSON response.

 ---

 ## 4. Update Flask API (ollama-api)
 The Flask app is in `~/ollama-api/ollama_api.py`.
-You don't need to modify the code if `/health` reads from an environment variable.
+I don't need to modify the code if `/health` reads from an environment variable.

 ### Option 1: Use Environment Variable (Recommended)
-Set the model name in your environment so `/health` and `/chat` show the correct model:
+Set the model name in my environment so `/health` and `/chat` show the correct model:

 #### Edit the LaunchAgent plist
 ```bash